Baryogenesis and Dark Matter in Multiple Hidden Sectors

-\section{Effects of Thermal Corrections}
+\section{EFFECTS OF THERMAL CORRECTIONS}

-In this section, we study the thermal effects on the various quantities relevant to baryogenesis and dark matter in the Nnaturalness framework, in particular, whether the thermal corrections to the Higgs and $W$ boson masses of the different sectors are relevant in the partial decay widths in~\autoref{eq:Partial Widths}.
-The temperature-dependent masses are~\cite{Katz:2014bha, Arnold:1987mh}:
+In this section, we study the thermal effects on the various quantities relevant to baryogenesis and dark matter in the N-naturalness framework, in particular, whether the thermal corrections to the Higgs and $W$-boson masses of the different sectors are relevant in the partial decay widths in~\eqnref{eq:Partial Widths}.
+The temperature-dependent masses are~\cite{Katz:2014bha, Arnold:1987mh}